libretro/docs/docs/library/pcsx_rearmed.md

 	Causes compatibility issues, so modify only for games that needs it, leave at default for most games.

-- **Additional core options for devices using NEON-compatible gpu:**
+- **Additional core options for devices using NEON-compatible CPU:**

 - **Enable interlacing mode(s)** [pcsx_rearmed_neon_interlace_enable] (**disabled**|enabled)